Man killed ex-girlfriend, her 2 kids before fleeing St. Louis, charges say - Local News 8

 Officers with the St. Louis Metropolitan Police Department were called to a home in the 4100 block of South Grand around 7 a.m.
 Thursday, where they found a woman and two girls, ages 8 and 1, shot to death inside.
 According to St. Louis Police Chief John Hayden, the woman appears to be the girls’ mother.

 Family identified the woman killed as 30-year-old Kanisha Hemphill.
-The two girls killed are Hemphill’s children, Jakari and Journey.
+The two girls killed are Hemphill’s children, Jakari and Journey Walker.

 Thursday, police said said a 34-year-old man was arrested in the homicide.
 The following morning, authorities said Ronald Marr, of the 500 block of Robert, was arrested in Effingham, Illinois.
 The suspect has been charged with three counts of first-degree murder and three counts of armed criminal action.